Key Findings

 This study was conducted in March 2026 using the following procedure:

-- Business sourcing: Businesses were identified via the Google Places API using industry-specific search terms in Austin, TX.
+- Business sourcing: Businesses were identified via the Google Places API using industry-specific search terms in Austin, TX and Denver, CO.
 Results were filtered for active websites and deduplicated by domain.

-- Sample selection: The top businesses by Google review count in each industry were selected, yielding 298 businesses across 6 industries.
+- Sample selection: The top businesses by Google review count in each industry were selected, yielding 596 businesses across 6 industries in 2 cities.

 - AI scanning: Three natural-language prompts were sent to each AI model (ChatGPT, Gemini, Claude) for each business.
 Prompts were written to mirror how real consumers ask AI for local service recommendations.
 No prompt engineering or specialty modifiers were used.